 R - Resilience

 The children who choose to use their 'Richer' values and receive no red cards during the week will attend Richer Rainbow time on a Friday.
-Unfortunately, children who do not use their Richer values, will spend Friday afternoons with Mr Easton and Mr Crooks.
+Unfortunately, children who do not use their Richer values, will spend Friday afternoons with Mrs Barker, attending a behaviour intervention.